SchmockLord/Hackintosh-ASRock-B650M-Riptide-7800X3D/README.md

 iGPU, but this is common.
 You should disable it in BIOS or via Device Properties just for macOS.

 # BIOS Settings

+I highly recommend sticking to BIOS 1.30.AS05 [Beta], see special notes above.

-You can use the default settings.
-But disable the iGPU.
+You can use the default settings, no change required for macOS.

-Appart from that, no change required.
 Above 4G Decording etc. are all already Enabled.

+The only things I do to improve performance: XMP Profile (in my case 6000Mhz), RAM Timings to Aggressive.
+Memory Restore Context to Enabled.
+And Soc/Uncore Voltage to 1.25V.

 I also let Fast Boot Enabled, no issues so far.